dentrodailha96/Notes_Obsidian/Data Engineering/SAP/102 - Tutorials.md

 Integrate the system between S/4HANA Cloud to connect to SAP BTB and [[ABAP Environment ]].

 ###  Create Service Consumption Model for Business Partner and Sales Order Item Cube

+Tenant: Use the customizing tenant

+Concept: Service consumption is the invocation of a service (Web service, application service, or enterprise service) by a service consumer.
+This is the logical next step after the iteration with ==the repository to determine the correct service to be invoked for a specific business context== (service discovery).

 * Creating destination with basic authentication: